lucatacconi/crunz-ui/.github/README.md

 sudo ln -s /opt/lampp/bin/php /usr/bin/
 ```

-***Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'***
+> :warning: Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'

+> :warning: In the case of servers with less computing power, checking the syntax of the tasks considerably slows down the display of tables and statistics.
+You can set the parameter CHECK_PHP_TASKS_SYNTAX to false o inhibit syntax checking.
+Configuring the parameter CHECK_PHP_TASKS_SYNTAX to false in case of syntax errors in the tasks could cause anomalous behavior in the Crunz-ui interfaces

 ### Never used Crunz before